 If you don’t know much about trading apps, you may not understand that there can be quite significant differences between them.
 They can differ in the investment options, design, customer service options, and payment methods.
 We’ve taken two excellent, but quite different trading apps in Robinhood and Fidelity, to not only highlight those differences, but also see who comes out on top.

 There are few more important things to take into consideration when choosing which investment platform is right for you than the investment options themselves.
 Whether you want to trade in stocks, bonds, options, ETFs, cryptocurrencies, or anything else, it’s vital that the platform offers what you’re looking for.
-As part of our intensive breakdown of Robinhood vs Fidelity, we’ll be answering this and much more about these best online brokers in the US.
+As part of our intensive breakdown of Robinhood vs Fidelity, we’ll be answering this and much more about these best online brokers in USA.

 Knowing where to start trading can be difficult, especially if you’ve not got a world of experience behind you.
 That’s why knowing which trading app is right for your level of understanding is so vital to making the best possible investment choices.
 Therefore, we’ll be analyzing which is better for beginners in our exclusive comparison.